jdpintoGA/project-1/README.md

 }
 ```

-The following code snippet contains my approach to an helpfull UI tool creating an highlight to the grid where the next move is allowed.
+The following code snippet contains my approach to an helpful UI tool creating an highlight to the grid where the next move is allowed.

 ```